-JournalSpace, a 6 year old blog hosting service, closed shop on Tuesday after losing all of its users’ data.
+JournalSpace, a six year-old blog hosting service, closed shop on Tuesday after losing all of its users’ data.
 Details are sketchy, but the company claims the cause was either an OS failure or a disgruntled employee that deleted the data.

 A few key takeaways: